civol/HDLRuby/README.md

 ```

 __Notes__:

+ - `_01100100` used to be considered as equivalent to `_b01100100`, however due to compatibility troubles with recent version of Ruby it is considered deprecated.

  - Ruby immediate values can also be used, their bit width is automatically adjusted to match the data type of the expression they are used in.
 Please notice this adjusting may change the value of the immediate, for example, the following code will set `sig` to 4 instead of 100: